 - a meatless meal or two per week

-- On a related issue, we bought about 60 pounds of almonds in fall 2010 (for $2.99/lb!!!) that lasted us pretty much through the summer, so our nuts expenditures were much, much less in 2011 than we consumed.
+- On a related issue, we bought about 60 pounds of almonds (use the code STEWARDSHIP for 10% off at that site!) in fall 2010 (for $2.99/lb!!!) that lasted us pretty much through the summer, so our nuts expenditures were much, much less in 2011 than we consumed.

 - There’s not much you can do here, honestly.
 I console myself that eggs are super healthy and pound for pound generally cost less than meat.
 But we’re pushing a dozen for scrambled eggs, so that’s a $4 breakfast, and certainly not frugal!
-The grain-free lifestyle doesn’t lend itself to eating less than 4 dozen eggs a week…
+The elimination diet meal planner doesn’t lend itself to eating less than 4 dozen eggs a week…

 - Make your own yogurt, and only buy what you can afford.
 My kids know that they can choose milk as a drink for one meal a day.
 If we use too much, we run out before milk day.
 It is what it is… When I make a cream of potato soup nowadays, I use more broth than milk, and it’s more nutritious, just as delicious, and more frugal.
 Try water instead of dairy in biscuits or pancake recipes – you’ll find you can often get away with it!